hhf112/exact-string-search/exact-string-search/README.md

 # Parallelized Boyre Moore Search
-A header only library for parallelized exact string searching using the classical Boyre Moore Algorithm.
+A library for parallelized exact string searching using the classical Boyre Moore Algorithm.

 # Installation and benchmark build